rakaiskandar/midterm-gigih-3.0/README.md

 | _POST_ | `/api/comments/:id` | _Post a comment by video id_                    | _All users_ |

 ## API Request and Response
-An example list API request and response you can see in [API Example]("https://gist.github.com/rakaiskandar/99528f041c7d02f8e19af892daef8c76")
+An example list API request and response you can see in https://gist.github.com/rakaiskandar/99528f041c7d02f8e19af892daef8c76